File crypto_config.h

 Enable the Platform Security Architecture cryptography API.

-Module: library/psa_crypto.c
+Module: core/psa_crypto.c

 MBEDTLS_PSA_ASSUME_EXCLUSIVE_BUFFERS